necolas/normalize.css/README.md

 Some of the above projects make normalize into a Sass partial.
 That makes them impossible to use in the recommended way: copy the file into your website and customize for your needs.

 This project also aims to use the best partials from Compass to make normalize even easier to integrate with your website.
-It currently provides:
+It currently utilizes:

+* Legacy IE support variables
-* Box Sizing support
+* CSS3 Box Sizing mixin
-* Vertical Rhythm support
+* Vertical Rhythm mixins

 License
 -----------